MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/ado-symbol-server.md

 ---
-title: Retrieve source maps using Azure Artifacts symbol server
+title: Debug original code using the Azure Artifacts symbol server
 description: Learn how to publish source maps to the Azure Artifacts symbol server from Azure DevOps to debug original source code in DevTools.
 author: MSEdgeTeam
 ms.author: msedgedevrel